sonnn1505/Studying/speaking-park1.md

 I study computer science.
 It’s a fascinating **/ˈfæs.ən.eɪ.tɪŋ/** <sub>Lôi cuốn </sub> field that combines theory **/ˈθɪə.ri/** <sub>lý thuyết</sub> and practical skills to solve complex problems using technology.
 I’m particularly **/pəˈtɪk.jə.lə.li/** <sub> cụ thể</sub> interested in artificial intelligence and software development

 ### 2. What is special about this subject?
 Computer science is special because it combines creativity with problem-solving.
-It allows you to build innovative solutions and understand how technology shapes our world.
+It allows you to build innovative **/ˈinəˌvādiv** <sub>đổi mới</sub> solutions and understand how technology shapes our world.
 The field is constantly evolving, which makes it exciting and full of opportunities.

 ### 3. Is there anything you find difficult about it?
-Yes, some aspects can be quite challenging.
-For example, understanding complex algorithms and data structures can be difficult.
+Yes, some aspects **/ˈæs.pekt/** <sub> các khía cạnh </sub> can be quite challenging.
+For example, understanding complex algorithms **/ˈæl.ɡə.rɪ.ðəm/** <sub> Thuật toán </sub> and data structures can be difficult.
 Additionally, keeping up with the rapid pace of technological advancements requires continuous learning and adaptation.

 ### 4. Where do you study?
 What’s your university/college like?
 I study at the University of Technology.
 The campus is modern and well-equipped, with state-of-the-art labs and a comprehensive library.
-The university also offers a variety of extracurricular activities and clubs, which provide a well-rounded educational experience.
+The university also offers a variety of extracurricular **/ˌekstrəkəˈrikyələr/** <sub>Ngoại khóa </sub> activities and clubs, which provide a well-rounded educational experience.

 <a name="job"></a>
 ## JOB